Backcountry Ski from the Best Huts in British Columbia

 One of the best things about the huts is that they’re surrounded by ski routes, so the opportunities for exploring are endless.
 However, the community and friendships formed along the way might be even better!

 The hut system is intended for sharing, and if you embrace that philosophy, you are bound to meet wonderful and like-minded people along the way.
-If you have any concerns about sharing the hut with strangers, just remember that they’re looking for the same thing as you—a break from everyday life and a chance to get a sense of adventure in the backcountry.
+If you have any concerns about sharing the hut with strangers, just remember that they’re looking for the same thing as you—a break from everyday life and a chance to get a sense of adventure in the wilderness.

 Home away from home in the backcountry